Hormones and the Pelvic Floor

 PCOS and endometriosis are two distinct conditions, but the underlying issue in both cases is estrogen dominance.
 Click here to learn more about estrogen dominance.
 Both of these estrogen dominant conditions are associated with increased pain, inflammation and abnormal periods.
 Separate articles can be found on PCOS and Endometriosis.

 Pelvic floor dysfunction affects many women and seeing a Pelvic Floor Physiotherapist is important.
 In additional to structural abnormalities, other controllable factors could be at play, such as hormones.
 Hormones being too high or too low can affect the pelvic floor.
-Discuss your pelvic health with our naturopath today!
+Discuss your pelvic health with our pelvic floor physiotherapists and/or naturopath today!

 About the Author - Dr. Johann de Chickera